ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell1.md

 ## Module Utilization

-The `setup.py` script utilizes several modules from the sdAIgen project.
+The `setup.py` script utilizes several modules from the ScarySingleDocs project.
 Here's which modules are used and how:

 ### Direct Module Import
 - **`_season.py`**: Imported at line 271 to use the `display_info()` function for showing setup completion information with seasonal themes.